Danigan1/System-Admin-Homelab/README.md

 These settings allowed me to establish an isolated internal network.
 Since two NICs were in play, the server was able to create a tunnel from the internal network to the external network.

 The DNS section had the the same ip address because the Windows Server was also going to be the DNS server for the any internal clients.

-Subsequently, I installed and configured the Active Directory Domain Services role on the Windows Server 2019 machine, effectively transforming it into a domain controller for the lab network.
+Active Directory Domain Services was the next step of priority, for the purposes of facilitating a central Authority.
+(DNS capability apart of this)